-However, after further consideration, we realised that this interpretation also has practical issues.
-The height of the airspace varies as the height cross-section is not parallel to the (idealised) surface of the earth - as shown in Figure 9.
+However, after further consideration, we realized that this interpretation also has practical issues.
+The height of the airspace varies as the height cross-section is not parallel to the (idealized) surface of the earth - as shown in Figure 9.
 If an aircraft were to fly along the lowest level of the airspace from the centre of one of two touching circles to the other centre, then it would have to gain height as it flew towards the edge of one circle and then lose height as it flew to the centre of the other - a less simple manoeuvre than just maintaining height.
-One would expect that it should be able to just maintain its height.